MicrosoftDocs/memdocs/memdocs/intune/remote-actions/collect-diagnostics.md

 ### Diagnostics collection on Autopilot failure
 <!--1895390-->

  For Autopilot diagnostics collection, no additional action is required.
-Autopilot diagnostics will be automatically captured when devices experience a failure as long as the Autopilot automatic capture diagnostic feature is enabled.
+Autopilot diagnostics are automatically captured when devices experience a failure as long as the Autopilot automatic capture diagnostic feature is enabled.

 To view the diagnostics collected after an Autopilot failure: